swfiua/gotu/docs/cberry.rst

 The conference has had an immense impact on my personal understanding and appreciation of gravitational wave science.

-I have spent the rest of the summer trying to write up why I went to the conference and how my ideas have evolved as a result.

 It was the work of Professor Colin Rourke, of Warwick University that was the reason for going to the conference.
-Professor Rourke was my personal tutor as an undergraduate in the early 1980's.
+Professor Rourke was my personal tutor as an undergraduate at Warwick University in the early 1980's.

 I hope you will enjoy his book, the Geometry of the Universe, which I am sending in thanks not only for the work you put into the conference